Skip to content Skip to footer

 In India, 52 percent of all cardiovascular deaths occur before the age of 70, and heart attacks kill 1 individual every 33 seconds in the country, according to the Times of India.
 This rising epidemic has also won India the reputation of being the world’s coronary city.

-A holistic approach to heart health, according to ayurveda, allows you to nourish the emotional heart as well as the physical heart.
+A holistic approach to heart health, according to Ayurveda, allows you to nourish the emotional heart as well as the physical heart.
 The heart is not just a pump, it’s all emotions’ fountain head, whether it’s joy and enthusiasm or sorrow and anger.
 The emotional heart can be broken by mental and emotional stress.

 According to Ayurveda, the heart is the seat of prana (life energy) which is preserved by a delicate balance of agni (the factor of solar energy) and soma (the lunar energy element).
 Soma in the heart wastes away excess mental and emotional tension.
 The heart is also the seat of ojas, the material inside us that preserves life and promotes happiness and longevity.
-Ojas, the finest by-product of digestion and the master coordinator of all mind and body operations, contributes to bliss, happiness, vitality and longevity.
+Ojas, the finest by-product of digestion and the master coordinator of all mind and body operations, contributes to bliss, happiness, vitality, and longevity.
 Ojas improve inner strength and poise and the cultivation of good attitudes and emotions.
 It is important to encourage both soma and ojas in order to protect and nourish the physical heart and the emotional heart.

 Although it is vital to prevent the emotional heart from wasting away from unnecessary stress, consistently pursuing mental and emotional well-being can help the emotional heart flourish such as-